spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. From the left **Main Menu**, select **Profiles**.

-3. Select the updated cluster.
+2. From the left **Main Menu**, click on **Profiles** and select the updated cluster.

-4. Check that layers are added to or removed from the profile stack, and verify other profile details.
+3. Check that layers are added to or removed from the profile stack, and verify other profile details.

-5. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.
+4. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.